 Tight Process Controls

 There are various methods and processes for bonding tubes together and they offer varying levels of product consistency.
-Tekni-Plex Medical is able to tightly control not only the peel strength consistency but also the inner diameter and outer diameter of each individual tube line.
+Tekni-Plex Healthcare is able to tightly control not only the peel strength consistency but also the inner diameter and outer diameter of each individual tube line.

 Ensuring consistent and stable bond strength along with tight dimensional and concentricity specifications is a tricky process and can cause many downstream application problems when done incorrectly.
 Below are a few of the more common problems seen from inexperienced solutions providers.